 The right to compensation following expropriation is enshrined in simple terms in Section 105 of the Norwegian Constitution.
 Here it is stated that full compensation is to be paid in all cases when the public interest necessitates compulsory acquisition of property for public use.
 But what exactly does ‘full compensation’ mean?
 This question has been much debated and the discussion is ongoing.

 At the same time, the judicial procedure in place to award compensation in concrete cases has a long tradition behind it, and appears to enjoy widespread support.
-It is also marked by several idiosyncrasies, some of which are not widely known, for instance the special rules used to compensate the owners of riparian rights following expropriation for hydropower.
+It is also marked by several idiosyncrasies, some of which are not widely known, for instance, the special rules used to compensate the owners of riparian rights following expropriation for hydropower.

 In the following, I begin by giving a brief overview of main principles and practices.
-Then, in Section 4.2, I present the legislation currently in place, which stipulates that compensation should be calculated based on the ‘foreseeable’ use of the property that is taken.
-This sets the stage for Section 5, where I discuss expropriation of waterfalls.
+Then, in Section 12.4.2, I present the legislation currently in place, which stipulates that compensation should be calculated based on the ‘foreseeable’ use of the property that is taken.
+This sets the stage for Section 12.5, where I discuss expropriation of waterfalls.